leobudima/elogii-blog/content/9-biggest-delivery-challenges-for-ecommerce-and-how-to-solve-them.md

 Technically, there are two ways you can go about delivering products to your customers.

-The first is to create an internal fleet and fulfill the orders yourself.
+The first is to create an internal fleet and fulfil the orders yourself.
 The second is to outsource the delivery to a third-party provider.

 While eCommerce stores use both models, it’s entirely up to you to choose which one works best for your business.
 But, there are certain benefits to using each solution.

 When it comes to using a third party delivery operator (or dedicated courier service), the biggest advantage is that you don’t need large capital investment to get started.

 It also means you don’t cover the operational cost of the delivery fleet.
-Besides that, outsourcing fulfillment also gives you:
+Besides that, outsourcing fulfilment also gives you:

-* Faster integration of the delivery system
+* Faster integration of the delivery system in eCommerce
 * Greater access to contacts, tools, and resources
 * More time to focus on core activities
 * More flexibility in terms of cost and spending